Getting Unready with Laureen Uy: On Self-Love, Imperfections, and Living a Colorful Life

 I had a lot of insecurities growing up.
 I was bullied when I was in grade school.
 When I was in high school konti nalang, but that did play with my self-esteem a lot.
 I was called a lot of names.
 I was too skinny for my age.
 I was too small.
-I also had a different skin color compared to my classmates.
+I also had a compared to my classmates.
 Eventually, I found a strong, supportive group of friends, and I also have my family reminding me how beautiful and well-loved I am every single day.

 When I reached college, I interned for a fashion magazine, and of course, you couldn’t help but compare yourself to models.
 Why isn’t my height like this?
 Why am I not skinny enough?
 Why does my skin look like this?
 But as I grew older, I learned to love myself more and embrace all my flaws.
 The more that you do that, the more you get content.
 I think I’ve reached a point where I’m just all about self-love.
 I love every single thing about my body and my appearance.

 If you can advise that old self, what would you say?